deancochran/deancochran.github.io/src/posts/designing-ml-systems-book-review.md

 - Storage solutions (data lakes vs. warehouses)
 - Processing approaches (ETL vs. ELT)

-> "The Parquet format is up to 2x faster to unload and consumes up to 6x less storage in Amazon S3, compared to text formats."
+> The Parquet format is up to 2x faster to unload and consumes up to 6x less storage in Amazon S3, compared to text formats.

 ## Production Challenges and Solutions